 The dart value is the width of the dart; and you can see that the shoulder dart is bigger; it has a greater value that the side seam dart.

-This is because the dart is moved from a central pivot point, the Bust Point, and the Bust Point is the centre of a circle.
-The radius of the circle is from the Bust Point to furtherest edge of the block; in this case, the Shoulder Tip.
+This is because the dart is moved from a central pivot point, the Bust Point, and the Bust Point is the center of a circle.
+The radius of the circle is from the Bust Point to furthest edge of the block; in this case, the Shoulder Tip.
 See Image 4 below:

 I will take this circle and cut out a wedge where the side seam dart is; see Image 5:

 In Figure 6, I have just moved the circle, with the wedge cut out, around to the shoulder.
 You will see that the value of the wedge is the same, but the shoulder dart is bigger because the shoulder line is further out towards the edge of the circle.